Balint2201/SpotifyTool/README.md

 ## SpotifyTool for Android
 Remove all ads from the app + listen to full songs for 100% free!
+> [!TIP]
+> All versions are tested and proven by [VirusTotlal](https://virustotal.com/) to be 100% virus free!

 ### Install
-Navigate to the app's [Relase](https://github.com/Balint2201/SpotifyTool/releases/tag/Android-v.1.0.0) page and download the APK!
+Navigate to the app's [Relase](https://github.com/Balint2201/SpotifyTool/releases/tag/Android-v.2.0.0) page and download the APK!
 Open the APK and install the app!

 > [!WARNING]